 Care for Shock

-o Cover the burn with dry, clean dressings or cloth
+- Cover the burn with dry, clean dressing or cloth

 Be Aware of Biological/Radiological Exposure

-o Listen to local radio and television reports for the most accurate information from responsible governmental and medical authorities on what’s happening and what actions you will need to take.
-The Web sites referenced at the end of this brochure can give you more information on how to protect yourself from exposure to biological or radiological hazards.
+- Listen to local radio and television reports for the must accurate information from responsible governmental and medical authorities on what's happening and what actions you will need to take.
+The websites reference at the end of this brochure can give you more information on how to protect yourself from exposure to biological or radiological hazards

 The risk of getting a disease while giving first aid is extremely rare.
 However, to reduce the risk even further: